mars0i/bali/doc/ArchitectureNotes1.md

 such noise--i.e. it gets very bad pretty easily.
 But we'll have to experiment to see what will cause it to break down to what degree.

+Maybe the noise factor should be, instead of randomness in whether copying occurs, copying from non-neighbors.  i.e. let greediness of a subak be modeled as copying from those farther way, who maybe are doing even *better*.

 ### Add "religious" cultvar channel:

 Add a separate cultural transmission channel for a "religious"